pravj/blog-repo/content/blog/a-framework-for-using-automation-in-product-design.md

 ### Disagreement with the definition

-There are many opinions on automation and its potential negative effects on society, without understanding it fully.
+There are many opinions on automation without understanding it fully.

 Even the dictionary gets it wrong perceiving it as a binary mode of operation (either 0 or full human replacement).